SupportLog in

 Why am I still getting spam even after blocking senders?

+Spammers often change email addresses or domains.
+Blocking helps, but combining filters, spam reports, and strong security habits offers the best protection.
 According to Infosecurity Magazine, phishing attacks rose by 202% in the second half of 2024, with mobile users receiving up to 600 threats individually each year.
-So keeping your inbox safe from potential threats is imperative.
+Keeping your inbox protected matters more than ever.